Recently updated on July 3rd, 2025 at 03:58 pm

 In this conversation, it might be worth adding “Ich verstehe nicht”, meaning I don’t understand, or “Ich spreche nicht gut Deutsch” (I do not speak German very well).

-What words have you found useful when travelling in Germany?
+What words have you found useful when traveling in Germany?
 Anything other phrases you’d like to know?
 Let us know in the comments.